Rosacea Treatment Overview

 The cause of rosacea is not well known.
 There are several theories including infestation with a skin mite called Demodex follicularum and infestation with helicobacter pylori, the same bacteria associated with stomach ulcers.
 Other theories point to a malfunction in the body’s temperature control system.

 There appears to be a genetic predisposition as 40% of people with rosacea have a family member with the disease.
-While the cause has not been clearly identified several factors have been identified which contribute to the condition including: sun exposure, stress, hot and cold weather, alcohol, spicy foods, exercise, wind, hot baths, hot drinks, certain drugs, skin care products, and topical or oral steroid treatment.
+While the cause remains unknown, several factors have been identified which contribute to the condition including: sun exposure, stress, hot and cold weather, alcohol, spicy foods, exercise, wind, hot baths, hot drinks, certain drugs, skin care products, and topical or oral steroid treatment.